Dodelidoo-Labs/clipboard-manager/README.md

 ### Using the precompiled App

-1. Simply download the clipboard-manager file present in this directory and place it in a location of your choice.
+1. Simply download the clipboard-manager file present in the `/dist` directory and place it in a location of your choice.

 ## Usage